 The Municipality obtains workers' compensation insurance coverage through the State Insurance Fund Corporation (SIFC), a component unit of the Commonwealth.
-This insurance covers workers against injuries, disability or death because of work or employment-related accidents, or because of illness suffered as a consequence of their employment.
+This insurance covers workers against injuries, disability or death because of work or employment-related accidents, or because of illness suffered because of their employment.
 Workers' compensation insurance premiums are also paid through monthly deductions made by CRIM from the Municipality's gross property tax collections.

 The Municipality obtains unemployment compensation, non-occupational disability, and drivers' insurance coverage for its employees through various insurance programs administered by the Commonwealth's Department of Labor and Human Resources (DOL).
-These insurance programs cover workers against unemployment and provide supplementary insurance coverage for temporary disability, or death because of work or employment-related accidents or because of illness suffered as a consequence of their employment.
+These insurance programs cover workers against unemployment and provide supplementary insurance coverage for temporary disability, or death because of work or employment-related accidents or because of illness suffered because of their employment.
 Unemployment compensation, non-occupational disability and drivers' insurance premiums are paid directly to DOL on a cost reimbursement basis.

 The Municipality also obtains medical insurance coverage from several health insurance companies for its employees.
 Different health insurance coverage and premium options are negotiated each year by the Municipality on behalf of its employees.
-The current insurance policies have not been canceled or terminated at June 30, 2019.
-Premiums are paid on a monthly basis directly to the insurance company.
+The current insurance policies have not been canceled or terminated on June 30, 2020.
+Premiums are paid monthly directly to the insurance company.
 In the past three years, the Municipality has not settled claims that exceeded insurance coverage.